kreauniv/comp308/source/lambda.rst

     (f (f (f x)))         ; 3
     ;... and so on

 But we don't know what these :rkt:`f` and :rkt:`x` are.
+The only thing we know about them is that the function :rkt:`f` must have the property that its domain and co-domain are the same.
 The nice thing here is that you can "β-abstraction" on the two in order to postpone the problem of what values we want them to take on.
 So instead of the above, we can consider the sequence below as a representation of numbers --

 .. code-block:: racket